How to let an employee go and still remain friendly

 Let the employee know why he’s being let go when his last day is and any other information he may need as he transitions out of the organization.
 Allow the employee time to process what you have just said.
 If he keeps pushing you to go over issues that occurred months ago, politely decline by telling him that you are not going to go through the entire file again, as you’ve had these discussions.

-Keep your eyes on the end game
+Keep your eyes on the endgame

 The goal of every employee termination is to transition the employee out of the organization with as little fanfare as possible.
 This can be done when you shift the power back to the employee.
 This occurs when the employee feels they have a choice.
 There are often situations where it’s possible to offer the employee an opportunity to resign rather than being fired.
 This approach allows the employee to save face.
 They can go home and tell their partner they just quit their job, rather than being faced with having to tell a loved one they’ve been fired.